bcgov/met-public/CONTRIBUTING.md

 ## Pull Requests

+In the PR description field, be sure to include:

+- A link to the ticket describing the work
+- Description of the changes (if you made any changes that weren't captured in the Jira ticket, be sure to list them here)
+- The linked ticket for updating the user guide, if applicable.
+When functionality changes, we'll want to be sure to update the user guide for MET.
+Create a separate ticket for this and link it, if necessary.
+Otherwise, you can just write "N/A"

 If a high volume of changes is to be submitted as a PR, we ask that the work be segmented into multiple PRs.
 A common threshold is that a PR should contain 20 changed files at most.
 Of course it also depends on the complexity of the changes but we ask that work be broken up into smaller logical chunks whenver possible.

 ### Examples